boracaglayan/bis-nl2sql/readme.md

 ## File definitions

-Benchmark1 contain realistic data with question/query pairs in zh and en.
+Dataset1 is business operation dataset for AD task management.

-Benchmark2 is smaller operations data and for test purposes only.
+Dataset2 is smaller operations data and for system operation and infrastructure management.

 Files:
 1 - *.sqlite3 for sqlite database with sample data